.XSIG File Extension

 NOTE: XAdES is short for XML Advanced Electronic Signature.

-How do I open an XSIG file?
+How to open an XSIG file

 You can open XSIG files with AutoFirma, which is a multiplatform desktop application that can sign and validate documents saved in the XAdES format.
 The application is developed by the Ministry of Finance and Public Administrations of Spain.